mebigfatguy/fb-contrib/README.md

 ##Setting up for Development##
 1. Download/install [Eclipse](https://www.eclipse.org/home/index.php), ideally 4.3 (Kepler) or newer.
 The standard release (for Java) will work fine.
 2. **Ant Dependencies** Download [yank, the dependency manager](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.mebigfatguy.yank%22%20AND%20a%3A%22yank%22) and [bug-rank-check-style](https://bitbucket.org/klubick/bugrankcheckstyle/downloads).
 Both jars (v1.2.0+ and v1.0.0+) should go in your ~/.ant/lib folder, which you will have to make if it doesn't exist.
 Windows people, this goes under [Username]/.ant/lib.
 Don't have more than one version of either jar in this folder, as it's not clear which one Ant will load, leading to annoying compatibility issues.
+This can be done using the ant target ant infra_jars
 3. [Fork](https://help.github.com/articles/fork-a-repo) this git repo and clone it.
 [GitHub for Windows](https://windows.github.com/) or [GitHub for Mac](https://mac.github.com/) are good clients if you don't already have one.
 4. Open Eclipse.
 File>Import and then choose "Existing projects into workspace", and find the fb-contrib folder you created in step 3.
 Ignore any compile errors (for now).
 5. Using git, clone the FindBugs repository using `git clone https://code.google.com/p/findbugs/`  You will only need the findbugs subfolder (the one that has README.txt in it).
 You can delete the rest, if you wish.